 Generally speaking, the first and most important means-tested government benefit program for a special needs child is SSI, which is a federal income supplement program administered by the Social Security Administration and is funded by general tax revenues (not by social security or self-employment taxes).
 SSI is important because in thirty-nine states, including Texas, the recipient of SSI automatically qualifies the SSI recipient to Medicaid benefits.

 Medicaid is the portal to healthcare benefits and many other programs that provide a multitude of ancillary services that benefit a special needs child.
 If your special needs child owns more than $2,000 of non-exempt assets, they will not qualify for SSI, and in turn, not automatically qualify for Medicaid.
 This is extremely important.

 In addition, if you die and your money doesn't go to your child the right way, your child will not be eligible for Medicaid or SSI.
 Even if you think that your family can provide for your child's lifetime needs, it is probably wise to position your child to qualify for Medicaid.
 Many programs that enhance the recipient's quality of life--including supported living and work environments—are only open to participants who have a Medicaid card.

-Step Five: Prepare a Legal Plan that Will Work
+Step Four: Prepare a Legal Plan that Will Work

 If your child requires or is likely to require governmental assistance to meet their basic needs, do not leave money directly to your child.
 Instead, establish a Special Needs Trust.
 Unless the trust your attorney prepares for your child is designed with your child's special needs in mind, it may render your child ineligible for government benefits.
 A Special Needs Trust is designed to manage resources while maintaining the individual's eligibility for government benefits.
 Planning is important because many adults with disabilities will rely on government benefits for support.
 If the disabled person owns more than the limit (currently $2,000), they will lose eligibility.